architect/arc.codes/public/guides/upgrade.md

 ### Overview

+tldr – if you have an existing Architect 6 project:
+- **You can continue to safely deploy that project with Architect 7**
+- No breaking infrastructure changes will be applied by Architect 7 unless manually and explicitly opting in
+- However, it is possible **Sandbox may be broken for your local workflows and testing**
+  - If so, you'll need to **add a new setting API type setting** ([see breaking changes](#architect-7-breaking-changes))

 We know the "`HTTP`" and "`REST`" API nomenclature is confusing – don't REST APIs use HTTP?
 Can't you use an HTTP API to build a REST interface? – but AWS named these API types, not us.
 Please allow us to do our best to explain!

 AWS now offers two API Gateway types for marshaling (non-WebSocket) HTTPS requests and responses: